Math major and advanced courses FAQ

 Note 2: As a rule, graduate courses do not carry attributes, either category or core area.
 The one and only exception is Math 544, which counts toward Geometry / Topology category.

-Undergraduate courses that are cross-listed as graduate do carry attributes.
+Undergraduate courses that are cross-listed as graduate may carry attributes.

 Can a course be simultaneously counted towards two different categories?